 QUALITY GUARANTEED EQUAL TO EXHIBITION SAMPLE.

-This much esteemed Condiment for which a Medal was awarded at the Interolonial Exhibition, can be had wholesale and retail from MESSRS.
+This much esteemed Condiment for which a Medal was awarded at the Intercolonial Exhibition, can be had wholesale and retail from MESSRS.
 MURRAY 7 MURDOCH, Wellington House, Liverpool-street, Hobart Town, and to order of any Grocer or Storekeeper in the Colony, and of

 Kingston, Brown’s River

-Subsequent promotion campaigns were more adventurous.
+Subsequent promotional campaigns were more adventurous.
 Seeking to capitalise on reader interest in the Boer War in 1898, a series of small space ads employed such headlines as: A BRILLIANT CAPTURE of Gold Medal and highest awards by Keen’s Curry Powder …or… A GREAT VICTORY over all others by Keen’s Curry Powder.
 Each member of the Tasmanian contingent off to war was provided with their very own tin of the product.